inkVerb/VIP/101/Lesson-06.md

 ./interact < answers
 ```

-*Freely change and save answers, running the command many times to see the difference*
+*Freely change and save `answers`, running the command many times to see the difference*

 | **15** :$